KtGunn/Project4_MapMyWorld/README.md

 Part of this project is to investigate how the environment affects performance of rtab-map.
 Two scenarios of using the same environment were investigated.
 First the bare-bones environment was mapped, second the same environment with numerous objects installed was mapped.

+## Database files

+Two database files were created and are found in the dbase sub-directory of catkin_w/src/my_robot.
+These files are stored in zipped format (file extension ".zip") to save space.
+To peruse or use them they must be unzipped.
+They both unzip to the file name **rtabmap.db**.
+The unzipped files can be deleted after use

 ## Minimal environment

 The robot was teleoperated clockwise two times in the bare environment (see 'Gazebo' image above).
 Results are presented in the 'Graph view' image below.